 Various terms are used to describe the inherent properties of film.
 The curious amateur photographer will read about exposure latitude, dynamic range, tonal range and even scenic range.
 To simplify this diversity you only need to understand that slide film and negative film respond differently to the tonal values in the scene you intend to record.
 Or, to put it another way, the range of illumination in the scene, all the way from the darkest shadows to the brightest highlights, will be recorded slightly differently depending on the choice of film, negative or postive.

 So, because negative film copes so well with highlights, before you take your shots you should try to make sure you’re capturing as much relevant detail in the shadows as possible.
 Dialled-in overexposure will typically help, either by adjusting the ISO rating or the exposure compensation setting.
-Colour negative film, with its broad gradations of tone, is ideal for scanning because there’s a lot of useful information across the range to work with on the computer.
+Colour negative film, with its broad tonal range, is ideal for scanning because there’s a lot of useful information across the range to work with on the computer.
 It’s a luxury being able to ditch tonal information when you feel it benefits the image.
 Frames can be scanned more than once to capture detal in darker or brighter tones for working in layers in software.

-During the evolution of digital cameras, sensors have often shared slide film’s highlight problems yet could get more from the shadows, especially at lower ISO settings.
-The very best of modern full-frame camera are now capable of impressive low-noise dynamic range.
+During the evolution of digital cameras, sensors often shared slide film’s highlight problems yet could get more from the shadows, especially at lower ISO settings.
+The very best of modern full-frame cameras are now capable of impressive low-noise dynamic range.
 Nikon D850 users testified to that.
 Shadow retention will be particularly good if the exposure, when appropriate, is routinely pushed just short of blown for key areas of brighter tones and detail, and unprocessed and uncompressed data is captured rather than JPEG only.

 Sensor pixels, or light receptors, wrestle with bright light because their response to it is not gradual.
 Instead they peak quite quickly, totally losing highlight data.
 In-camera software manipulation can produce helpful results.
-It’s certainly an irritating problem in the evolution of digital camera technology that made many exposures quite tricky, a bit like shooting slide film, and debatably it’s likely to be an integral part of digital technology for some time to come.
+It’s certainly been an irritating problem in the evolution of digital camera technology that made many exposures quite tricky, a bit like shooting slide film.